A Guide to the best things to do in remarkable Rouen

 There’s also Chateau Harcourt built as a stone keep during the second half of the 12th century by Robert II d’Harcourt, a companion of Richard I of England “the Lionheart” during the Third Crusade.
 Versaille is also only 90 minutes away.

-Just wandering the streets of Rouen is a treat as there is so much to see and admire.
+Rouen is a city to wander as there is so much to see and admire.
 Not to mention you can feed your Instagram account for days with your photos.
 So hopefully I answered any questions you may have about visiting Rouen and that you enjoy your stay as much as I did.

 Take some time to explore France, here are some more articles to read.